mario33881/betterSIS/README.md

     * Execute the shell from everywhere by executing the ```bsis``` command on the terminal.
     * There's no need to install Python and the dependencies to execute ```bettersis.py```

+    Disadvantages:
+    * Might not be 100% compatible with all the OSes / OSes versions.
+        > It is definitely NOT compatible with distros that are NOT based on debian.
+    * No automatic updates: you need to manually download the DEB package and install it.

     You can uninstall the shell by executing this command:
     ```
     dpkg --remove bettersis
     ```

-* Use the Pyinstaller executable:
+* Use the Pyinstaller executable

-    Download the Pyinstaller executable from [Github Release page here](https://github.com/mario33881/betterSIS/releases/latest)
+    Download the Pyinstaller executable from the [Github Release page here](https://github.com/mario33881/betterSIS/releases/latest) (its the one called "bsis" with no file extension)

     You can start the shell by executing the file:
     ```